Maula Bakhsh Chandio: Early life

-He born on 16 April 1944 in Hyderabad and belongs to Chandio Baloch family.
-Recently he wrote his biography Galiyaan Yad Nagar ki which was launched by Sindh Governor Dr. Ishratul Ibad Khan at Karachi Press Club.
+He was born on 16 April 1944 in Hyderabad and belongs to Chandio Baloch family.
+Recently he wrote his biography Galiyaan Yad Nagar ki launched by Sindh Governor Dr. Ishratul Ibad Khan at Karachi Press Club.

 Career

 He was selected as information adviser to CM Sindh.

 He was elected as Senator in 2009 by PPP-P. In April 2011 he became Federal Minister for Law, Justice, and Parliamentary Affairs, where he contributed 18th Amendment in the Constitution of Pakistan.
 In April 2012 his portfolio was changed to Federal Minister of Parliamentary and Political Affairs.
 On 27 July 2012 he became Senior Vice President of PPP-P Sindh.
-He is considered as the ideological intellects of the party and holds a soft image among both the coalition partners and opposition.
+He is considered the ideological intellect of the party and holds a soft image among both the coalition partners and opposition.